lsst-dm/ctrl_oods/doc/lsst.ctrl.oods/oods-yml.rst

 The "butlers" section allows multiple "butler"s, which is an artifact of when we ran multiple butler instances with one OODS.
 In practice, we have a one-to-one OODS to butler correspondence, and eventually the "butlers" section will be removed.

-Each "butler" section specifies: collections, instrument, stagingDirectory, repoDirectory, cleanCollections, and scanInterval
+Each "butler" section specifies: collections, instrument, stagingDirectory, repoDirectory, cleanCollections, and cleanInterval

 The "collections" section indicates which collections are used to instantiate the Butler object used by the OODS.